Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: The CMS detector

 During the 2016 (2017 and 2018) LHC running periods, the silicon tracker consisted of 1440 (1856) silicon pixel and 15\,148 silicon strip detector modules.
 After the 2016 data-taking period, the pixel detector was upgraded to its Phase-1 configuration.
 The upgraded pixel detector features one more layer in the barrel, and one more disk in each of the forward pixel endcaps, than the pixel detector that was in use up to the end of 2016 (Phase-0 pixel detector).
 This extended the acceptance of the tracker from a pseudorapidity range $\abs{\eta} < 2.5$ to $\abs{\eta} < 3.0$, and improved the impact parameter resolution.
 Before the Phase-1 upgrade, the track resolutions were typically 1.5\% in transverse momentum~(\pt) and 25--90 (45--150)\mum in the transverse (longitudinal) impact parameter for nonisolated particles of $1 < \pt < 10\GeV$ and $\abs{\eta} < 1.4$~\cite{Chatrchyan:2014fea}.
 For nonisolated particles of $1 < \pt < 10\GeV$ and $\abs{\eta} < 3.0$, the track resolutions are typically 1.5\% in \pt and 20--75\mum in the transverse impact parameter for data recorded after the Phase-1 upgrade~\cite{CMS-DP-2020-049}.

 The mechanical structure of the silicon tracker consists of several high-level structures: two half barrels in the barrel pixel tracker (BPIX), four half cylinders in the two forward pixel tracker regions (FPIX), two half barrels in the strip tracker inner barrel (TIB) and in the strip tracker outer barrel (TOB), two endcaps in the tracker inner disks (TID) and in the tracker endcaps (TEC).
-For the Phase-0 (Phase-1) detector, the half barrels in the BPIX consist of three (four) layers and the half cylinders in the FPIX consist of two (three) disks.
+For the Phase-0 (Phase-1) detector, the half barrels in the BPIX consist of three (four) layers and the half cylinders in the FPIX consist of two (three) disks, separated in the plane parallel to the beam axis and perpendicular to the LHC plane.
 In the barrel, groups of eight pixel modules are mounted on rods arranged in cylindrical layers.
 The rods are mounted such that the modules of two adjacent ladders are rotated by 180 degrees around~$z$ with respect to each other, thus having the silicon surface pointing inwards or outwards.
 In the FPIX, modules are supported by blades arranged in a turbine-like geometry, each hosting two modules mounted back-to-back, pointing in opposite directions.

 A more detailed description of the CMS detector, together with a definition of the coordinate system used and the relevant kinematic variables, can be found in Ref.~\cite{Chatrchyan:2008zzk}.